vosaul/status.im/content/frameworks.md

         }
       }

-You can get the device IP from the Status Console, which was shown after you ran `/debug “On"` above.
+You can get the device IP from the Status Console, which was shown after you ran `/debug "On"` above.
 For instance, if `/debug` told me my IP was `192.168.123.102`, the entire `embark_demo/embark.json` file would look like this:

     {"contracts": ["app/contracts/**"],
       "app": {